Pixboost/transformimgs/README.md

 You can go through [API docs](https://pixboost.com/docs/api/index.html) and try it out there as well.
 Use API key `MTg4MjMxMzM3MA__` which allows to transform any images from pixabay.com.

 [Go-swagger](https://goswagger.io) is used to generate swagger.json file from sources.

+Install version 0.26.1

-To generate:
+To generate spec:

 ```
-$ go get -u github.com/go-swagger/go-swagger/cmd/swagger
 $ cd cmd/
 $ swagger generate spec -o ../swagger.json
 ```

 ## Contribute